SAP-samples/abap-cheat-sheets/README.md

 **Prerequisites**
 - [x] You have access to an SAP BTP ABAP Environment instance (see [here](https://blogs.sap.com/2018/09/04/sap-cloud-platform-abap-environment) for additional information).
-- [x] You have downloaded and installed the ABAP Development Tools (ADT).
+- [x] You have downloaded and installed the ABAP development tools for Eclipse (ADT).
 Make sure that you are using the latest version, as indicated on the [installation page](https://tools.hana.ondemand.com/#abap).
 - [x] Before importing the code, you have performed a system-wide search for classes named `ZCL_DEMO_ABAP*`, for example, so that you do not run into errors when you try to import the code.
 If someone has already imported the content into the system, you can simply check out that imported version and proceed to the step *3) Run the code*.
 - [x] You have created an ABAP cloud project in ADT that allows you to access your SAP BTP ABAP Environment instance (see [here](https://help.sap.com/viewer/5371047f1273405bb46725a417f95433/Cloud/en-US/99cc54393e4c4e77a5b7f05567d4d14c.html) for more information).
 Your login language is English.
 - [x] You have installed the [abapGit](https://github.com/abapGit/eclipse.abapgit.org) plug-in for ADT from the [update site](http://eclipse.abapgit.org/updatesite/).